Question: "What did Jesus look like?"

 Isaiah further describes the appearance of Christ as He would appear as He was being scourged prior to His crucifixion.
 “His appearance was so disfigured beyond that of any man and his form marred beyond human likeness” (Isaiah 52:14).
 These words describe the inhuman cruelty He suffered to the point that He no longer looked like a human being (Matthew 26:67; 27:30; John 19:3).
 His appearance was so awful that people looked at Him in astonishment.

 Most of the images we have of Jesus today are probably not accurate.
 Jesus was a Jew, so He likely had dark skin, dark eyes, and dark hair.
-This is a far cry from the blond-haired, blue-eyed, fair-skinned Jesus in many modern pictures.
+This is a far cry from the European/Caucasian Jesus in most modern portrayals.
 One thing is clear: if it were important for us to know what He really did look like, Matthew, Peter and John, who spent three years with Him, would certainly be able to give us an accurate description, as would His own brothers, James and Jude.
 Yet, these New Testament writers offer no details about His physical attributes.